 While your skin is healing, it has a reddened appearance and is noticeably thicker than the surrounding tissue.
 Once it completely recovers from the injury, scar tissue starts to look whiter in color.

 The way that scar tissue forms varies among individuals.
 Some people develop scar tissue that is really thick and noticeable; others have scars that are thinner and blend in better with the surrounding skin.
 It isn’t really clear what causes scars to vary so much, but there are several factors that can influence the formation of scar tissue, including age, skin elasticity, genetics, skin pigmentation, and the injury itself.

-Revision rhinoplasty is still totally possible, even when the patient has excessive amounts of scar tissue from previous surgery or injury; the tissue just requires a skilled plastic surgeon that has the ability to work around that obstacle.
+Revision rhinoplasty can still be an effective procedure, even when the patient has excessive amounts of scar tissue from previous surgery or injury; the tissue just requires a skilled plastic surgeon that has the knowledge and ability to work around that obstacle.